ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 TODO: Add screenshots of OllyDbg memory map.
 Describe methods of investigation it.

-TODO: Analyze the memory of CoolPix tool here.
+TODO: Analyze the memory of ColorPix tool here.

 ### 64-bit Application Analyzing